 West of Bathurst, and south between Bathurst and Goulburn, the country was often poor.
 People ran cattle on small holdings for very little return.
 Resentful of authority, they often dodged on to the wrong side of the law.

 The Walshes and the O’Meallys were typical of these Irish families.
-John Walsh had a cattle run near present-day Grenfell, and in the 1860s all his four children were caught up with bushrangers.
+John Walsh had a cattle run near present-day Grenfell, and in the 1860s all his 4 children were caught up with bushrangers.
 Daughter Bridget Walsh married Ben Hall, and her sister Kate had a notorious affair with Frank Gardiner.